 The most obvious effect of an annulment is that it renders the marriage null and void.
 But there are other possible consequences.
 For example, it could impact a spouse's ability to get support (alimony) from the other spouse.
 Likewise, it might affect a spouse's rights to property acquired during the marriage.
 So you should definitely consult with a family law attorney before making any decisions regarding annulment.

-Most annulments come about relatively shortly after a marriage, although there can be exceptions.
-Some states won't allow an application for an annulment after a certain time period.
-To learn more about your state's annulment laws, see the Annulment section of our website.
+Most annulments happen shortly after a marriage, although there can be exceptions.
+Some states won't allow an application for an annulment after a certain time.
+Learn more about your state's annulment laws.